Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: A Generalized RNN for Multi-stage Fully Recurrent Processing

-As an additional observation, we found that it generally hurts performance when the normalization statistics (e.g., average, standard deviation, learnable scaling and shifting parameters) in batch normalization are shared across time.
-This may be consistent with the observations from \cite{laurent2015batch}.
+\textbf{Batch Normalizations for RNNs} As an additional observation, we found that it generally hurts performance when the normalization statistics (i.e., average, standard deviation) in batch normalization are shared across time.
+This may explain the difficulties observed in \cite{laurent2015batch}.
 However, good performance is restored if we apply a procedure we call a ``time-specific normalization'': mean and standard deviation are calculated independently for every $t$ (using training set).
-The learnable scaling and shifting parameters should be time-specific.
-But in most models we do not use the learnable parameters of BN since they tend not to affect the performance much.
+In CIFAR-10 experiments (except Table \ref{table:performance}) we do not use the learnable parameters of BN.
+In ImageNet experiments, we do used the learnable parameters (shared over time) since they noticeably improves performance.

-We expect this procedure to benefit other RNNs trained with batch normalization.
-However, to use this procedure, one needs to have a initial $t=0$ and enumerate all possible $t$s.
-This is feasible for visual processing but needs modifications for other tasks.